-Enrollment Deadlines.
+Enrollment Deadlines

 To ensure that you and your eligible dependents have health coverage, you must enroll within 30 days of your service date (first day on the U-M payroll) or newly eligible date, or as specified by your collective bargaining agreement.

-If you do not enroll within the deadline, you will not receive health or prescription drug coverage, except House Officers, AFSCME, IUOE POAM, UPAMM, GEO, and MNA members, GSRAs, benefit-eligible fellowship and medical school students who will be enrolled by default into one-person coverage.
+If you do not enroll within the deadline, you will not receive health or prescription drug coverage, except members of the AFSCME, HOA, IUOE, MNA, POAM, UPAMM, and GEO unions, GSRAs, and benefits-eligible fellowship and medical school students who do not enroll will be enrolled by default into single-person health plan coverage.
 Research Fellows' default coverage will be determined by university policy.
+See the University Standard Practice Guide for more information: spg.umich.edu.

-Effective Date.
+Effective Date

 If you enroll within the 30 days allowed, coverage is effective on your service date.
 Any applicable retroactive employee contribution amounts will be deducted from your paycheck.
 Deductions are retroactive to the event date if the event date is the first of the month.
 If the event date is after the first of the month, deductions begin on the first full pay period after the event date.
 To minimize the impact of retroactive deductions, it is recommended that you make your benefits elections as soon as possible.